 What Sets Deft Digits Apart?

 - Teaching music is my primary passion.
 I’m not just a guitarist who teaches on the side; this is my main gig.
 Professionally, I consider myself a teacher first, a musician second, and a guitarist third.
-As part of my commitment to perpetually improving, I run a Meetup group for Seattle Music Teachers that allows us to network and share teaching tips.

 - I want to teach you your favorite music.
 I encourage all my students to maintain a list of songs they want to learn and/or other musical goals.
 Every week or two, we look at the list, discuss what’s new and what to tackle next.